 Key Components of an Impact Statement

-As a summary and written in lay terms, an impact statement describes the personal, economic, environmental, and social impact of efforts done.
+As an Executive summary and written in lay terms, an impact statement describes the personal, economic, environmental, and social impact of efforts done.
 It should state the accomplishments and payoffs of projects and programs so it should still be comprehensive.
 Impact statements often follow a certain guideline to ensure that it has complete and correct information.
 Typically, impact statement examples follow these five sections.

 How to Write an Impact Statement